elyra-ai/elyra/docs/source/user_guide/best-practices-file-based-nodes.md

 Refer to the next section for a list of proprietary environment variables that cannot be modified using the node properties settings.

-If using environment variables containing sensitive information, [Kubernetes secrets](#kubernetes-secrets) should be used instead.
+If using environment variables containing sensitive information, refer to the [Handling sensitive information topic](#handling-sensitive-information) for details.

 ### Proprietary environment variables